Jewish and Israel Studies at Northwestern

-The Crown Family Center for Jewish and Israel Studies is Northwestern's home for the study of contemporary Israel and the full historical range of Jewish life, religion and culture.
-The Crown Center houses the Jewish Studies program, an interdisciplinary unit of the Weinberg College of Arts and Sciences which draws on faculty from departments in the humanities and social sciences.
-Undergraduate students have access to a major, two minors and a regular slate of course offerings through the Jewish Studies Program.
-The Crown Center also houses the Jewish Studies Graduate Cluster; the cluster is an interdisciplinary unit of The Graduate School through which graduate students across the university can receive support for interdisciplinary work in Jewish Studies.
+The Crown Family Center for Jewish and Israel Studies at Northwestern University is a hub for transformational undergraduate and graduate education, innovative faculty and student research, and accessible and engaging communal programming.
+The Crown Center houses the Jewish Studies Program, an interdisciplinary unit of the Weinberg College of Arts and Sciences, which brings together faculty from across the humanities and social sciences.
+Undergraduate students can major or minor in Jewish Studies or Hebrew studies, and can choose from dozens of annual courses on the full gamut of Jewish thought, history, literature, and culture--from the ancient world of the Hebrew Bible to the modern history of the State of Israel.
+The Crown Center also houses the Jewish Studies Graduate Cluster, which offers graduate students across the university advanced training and research support for interdisciplinary work in Jewish Studies.

 Faculty affiliated with the Crown Center are award-winning educators and scholars, who approach the fields of Jewish and Israel Studies from diverse chronological, geographic, and disciplinary vantage points.
 The Center hosts a steady stream of visiting professors and postdoctoral fellows from Israeli universities, and facilitates collaborative research between students and faculty at Northwestern and those in major Israeli universities.

 The Center also serves a broader public audience through an extensive array of vibrant public programs.
 It hosts four annual lectureships, cultural and artistic performances, and other educational opportunities and events.